Front, mid and rear-engined chassis layouts are all permitted.

 All cars use an Yokohama A048R control tyre (barcoded and limited in quantity per season to control costs), with an Avon wet weather option.

-There are 14 rounds in the 2020 season, spread across six double and triple-header race weekends.
+There are 12 rounds in the 2021 season, spread across six double-header race weekends.